-As I have mentioned before, going for coffee is pretty much the national sport of Greece.
-Cute coffee places occupy practically every corner and Athens Exarchia neighbourhood is no exception to that rule.
-Coffee shops in Exarchia often have an alternative, Bohemian theme and attract a young, intelligent crowd of Writers, Students and Intellectuals.
+Going for coffee is essentially the national sport of Greece.
+Cute coffee places occupy practically every corner of Athens and Exarchia is no exception to that rule.
+Coffee shops in Exarchia often have an alternative, Bohemian theme and attract a young, intelligent crowd of writers, students, and intellectuals.

 Hotels and Accommodation in Exarchia

 Exarchia is a great place for young travellers in Athens, especially students and intellectuals.
 It poses the opportunity to meet a lot of interesting people.
 If you are interested to stay in Exarchia during your Athens trip, there are a few options available for you to do so.

 Where: Kallidromiou str και Δρυάδων 4, Athina 114 73

 The unusually named Orion and Dryades hotel offers affordable luxury at the foot of Strefi hill.
 Rooms here start from just $40 per night – excellent value for money considering the plush rooms and the central location.

 Central Athens can be reached within just a 15-minute walk from here.
 The views from the rooftop terrace are second to none.

 Hotel Exarchion is situated in the very heart of Exarchia Square.
 Rooms are comfortable and affordable, with rates starting from just $30 per night.